Homemade Baked Beans from Scratch

 This post may contain affiliate links.
 Read my full disclosure here.

 My youngest loves homemade baked beans and cornbread, possibly even more than he loves sloppy Joes.
 He’ll eat them for three meals a day if I let him.
-I like this recipe because of the earthy molasses, bacon (can’t go wrong with bacon) onions and garlic (don’t skimp on the onions, and use fresh garlic if you can).
-It’s a simple recipe but really tasty.
+I like this baked beans recipe because of the earthy molasses, bacon, onions, and garlic.
+It’s a simple recipe, but really tasty.

 Ingredients

-Drain and rinse the beans.
-Simmer beans in a heavy bottomed stockpot or Dutch oven with 8 cups of water and 1/4 cup of apple cider vinegar until tender, about 1 to 2 hours (longer is fine, especially if your beans are older).
-Don’t boil, as this may make your beans tougher.
+Simmer beans in a heavy bottomed stockpot or Dutch oven with 8 cups of water and 1/4 cup of apple cider vinegar.
+Cook until tender, about 1 to 2 hours.
+(Longer is fine, especially if your beans are older.)
+Don’t boil them, as this may make your beans tougher.

 Would you like to save this?